AgustinBanchio/go-limit/readme.md

 This module is intended to provide an easy-to-work with interface for common rate limiting needs.
 Contributions and suggestions are welcome, though implementation changes are not guaranteed.

+This module does not have any direct external dependency other than for testing purposes.

 If this interface or implementation doesn't meet your requirements, feel free to fork the project.
 Alternatively, consider these excellent rate limiting libraries for Go:

-[golang.org/x/time/rate](https://pkg.go.dev/golang.org/x/time/rate) - The extended standard library Go rate limiter [uber-go/ratelimit](https://github.com/uber-go/ratelimit) - A leaky bucket rate limiter
+[golang.org/x/time/rate](https://pkg.go.dev/golang.org/x/time/rate) - The extended standard library Go rate limiter

+[uber-go/ratelimit](https://github.com/uber-go/ratelimit) - A leaky bucket rate limiter